 A bit of humour

-Obviously, if you can think of something funny, people are going to enjoy a bit of humour.
+If the above approach doesn’t work for you, you could try making a joke.
 If it’s self deprecating, all the better.
 I love this one from Adam Buxton, who is admittedly an actual comedian:

 “Adam Buxton identifies as short.”